Mark-mmv/LuxonisProject/README.md

 # How to use:

 ## 0) Preparation
-    -install Docker 4.14.0 (or newer)
+    a) install Docker 4.14.0 (or newer)
-    -have virtualization enabled in your BIOS/UEFI (check in it your Task Manager) -in directory (../LuxonisProject) enter command "docker-compose up"
+    b) have virtualization enabled in your BIOS/UEFI (check in it your Task Manager)
+    C) in directory (../LuxonisProject) enter command "docker-compose up"

 ## 1) Database PostgreSQL